burhanrashid52/PhotoEditor/README.md

             }
         });
   ```
-Now you can edit the text with a view like this
+Now we can edit the text with a view like this

 `mPhotoEditor.editText(rootView, inputText, colorCode);`